Lzww0608/Low-Level-Design/Design-Pattern/Behavioral Patterns/README.md

 # Strategy
 Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

+# Command
+Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
+This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.